 Electronic waste is perhaps the most important type of waste stream in the 21st century.
-With the proliferation of electronics in every aspect of our lives it is important that we are mindful of what happens to our electronics once we no longer want them.
-If electronics are thrown away in a municipal landfill harmful chemicals and heavy metals can leach out into the soil.
-Equally as important is where some recyclers send their waste, many times it is to developing nations where children are used to separate out the valuable metals.
-To see why electronic recycling is important please click the link here or see the related pages section.
+With the proliferation of electronics in every aspect of our lives, it is important that we are mindful of what happens to our electronics once we no longer want them.
+If electronics are thrown into the trash, they will end up in a municipal landfill, where the harmful chemicals and heavy metals can leach out into the soil.
+Not only is it important to recycle e-waste, but also to be mindful of what the recycling company does with the materials.
+Many times it is shipped to developing nations where children are used to separate out the valuable metals.
+To learn more about e-waste recycling and its importance please click the link here or see the related pages section.

-Though Electronics play an important role in our lives not many institutions (School, municipalities, cities, etc.) have robust and socially conscious electronic waste recycling practices.
-Fortunately here at the University of Puget Sound we have a robust and expansive electronic waste recycling program.
+Though electronics play an important role in our lives, not many institutions (School, municipalities, cities, etc.) have robust and socially conscious electronic waste recycling practices.
+Fortunately, here at the University of Puget Sound we have an expansive electronic waste recycling program.

-By partnering with a local vendor Green PC, the university is able to recycle more just computers and cellphone; the university is able to recycle everything from a CD to an air hockey table.
-The reason for this is because Green PC is a "E-Cycle Washington" Vender meaning that it complies with Washington States Electronic Products Recycle Rule and Washington State Department of Ecology's performance standards.
+By partnering with a local vendor Green PC, the university is able to recycle more than just computers and cellphones; we are able to recycle everything from a CD to an air hockey table.
+We are able to do this because of our partnership with Green PC.
+Green PC is a "E-Cycle Washington" Vendor, meaning that it complies with Washington States Electronic Products Recycle Rule and Washington State Department of Ecology's performance standards.

 For more information on Green PC and E-Cycle Washington please see the links above or under the related pages section.